 It is also worth bearing in mind that the UK events calendar (for example: cultural, music and sporting events; holidays and observances; national days; etc.) can also dramatically impact on popular locations, and this is seen when using Google Search Trends.

 For example, in the previous 12 months, searches for “Glastonbury” peaked in June, searches for “Wimbledon” peaked in July, and searches for “Hyde Park” in London peaked in December.
 These peaks mirror local events in the area (Glastonbury Festival, The Championships Wimbledon, and the annual Winter Wonderland event held at Hyde Park).

 As a more specific example to ourselves, last year searches for “Wales Rally GB” spiked and increased ten-fold in October – the month of the event (from an average monthly search volume of 4,400 to 40,500).
 Next month’s Dayinsure Wales Rally GB (26-29 October) will attract both local visitors and those from further afield.

 The results show that local trips are the most popular choices for a one-day road trip.
 However, if you’re looking to build the ‘ultimate UK road trip’, then the likes of Cornwall, Scotland and Stonehenge cannot be missed.

 If you’re planning a day (or weekend) trip soon that involves a lengthy drive, you might want to consider sharing the driving responsibility.
-Our policies offer immediate short term insurance cover, and are available for between 1 – 28 days.
+Our policies offer immediate temporary insurance cover, and are available for between 1 – 28 days.